6 fun things to do on a hot day in Switzerland

 For those who are more adventurous, a new trend has arisen in Switzerland where families and groups of friends float down rivers together.
 From flotillas of inflatable boats stocked with food, drink and music, to those SUPing downstream, Swiss rivers are a great place to have a party with easy access to the cool water.

-The most well-known river swim in Switzerland is on the Rhine in Basel, with hundreds of locals using the stream to cool off after a long day.
+The most well-known river swim in Switzerland is on the Rhine in Basel, with hundreds of locals using the stream to cool off after a long day - the same is true for the Aare in Bern.
 In recent years, the Limmat in Canton Zurich, the Aare in Aargau and the Reuss in Lucerne have also become popular places to swim.

 Of course, the strong current means that navigation is important, so make sure to check where you are able to float from and where you should get out.
 Hydroelectric plants, weirs, barriers and waterfalls are obstacles that should be avoided.
 Also, pay attention to signs that may prohibit you from setting sail, and if you do plan to swim, it is highly recommended to take precautions like wearing or holding flotation devices.
 Those learning to swim or people who are not strong swimmers are advised against swimming in Swiss rivers.